sudoker0/sudoker0.github.io/ReadMe.md

 > ~~Important Note: The domain `https://quanmcpc.site` is privately funded and not by me funded.~~

 ### I. Why do I need a website?
-They're the best way to show my work to the world.
+Because it's the best way to show my works and my skills to the world.
 Also because it's fun to create one, even if no one gonna see it.

 ### II.
 What tool did I use?
-- For writing source code: Visual Studio Code
+- For writing source code: Visual Studio Code, Neovim
 - For making SVG graphics: Inkscape
 - For making PNG images: GIMP
 - For testing website: Firefox